 The Adjudicating Committee comprises the School’s Scientific Committee and the Scientific Director.

 The interview is public.
-It will take place around mid December 2018.
+It will take place around mid-December 2021.
 It can be conducted in English or French or Italian and will be focused on the submitted research project.

 Before the deadline fixed by the Adjudicating Committee, successful candidates should produce the documents mentioned in Art.
-8. In the event that one or more successful candidates fails to take up the offer of a place at the beginning of the course, the Committee will award the vacant place or places to suitably qualified candidates in strict adherence to the published order of merit.
+8. If one or more successful candidates fails to take up the offer of a place at the beginning of the course, the Committee will award the vacant place or places to suitably qualified candidates in strict adherence to the published order of merit.

-a) declaration of acceptance of all the course attendance obligations and the general regulations of the School, exonerating the Fondazione Collegio San Carlo from any responsibility that might arise as a consequence of the rules and regulations not being observed;
+a) declaration of acceptance of all the course attendance obligations and the general regulations of the School, exonerating the Fondazione Collegio San Carlo from any responsibility that might arise because of the rules and regulations not being observed;

 b) recent medical certificate (dated no more than 3 months previously) stating that the student is immune from illnesses incompatible with living in a community;